Achievable logoAchievable logo

 What is the sum of f(n) for each integer n where 1<=n<=7?

-Don’t let the horizontal format, variables, and parentheses confuse you!
+Don’t let the horizontal format, variables, and parentheses distract you from the fraction structure.

 (spoiler)